tailhook/vagga/examples/tutorials/laravel/README.rst

 We also link the php7 executable into ``/usr/bin/php`` to make it available as just ``php``.

-This container will be used as the base for another container in order to speed up builds.
+This container will be used as the base for the ``app`` container in order to speed up builds.

 .. code-block:: yaml